Saddleback toad: Behavior

-Breeding
+Reproduction

 In general, saddleback toads are reported to use axillary or nearly axillary amplexus where a male uses his front limbs to grab a female at her front limbs.
 However, whereas most frogs typically only use one technique, at least B. ephippium will use two, beginning with an inguinal amplexus (where the male holds the female around the lower waist, just in front of her hindlimbs) and only later changing to a nearly axillary position.

 Based on the few species where the breeding behavior is known, the female saddleback toad lays about five or less yellow or yellow-white eggs, which are relatively large compared to the size of the adult.
 They are deposited in a hidden location (for example, under leaf litter or a tree log) on land.
 The female rolls them until they are covered in particles, making them almost indistinguishable from the soil where they have been laid, but it may also help to preserve their water content.
 After about two months, they hatch into juvenile toads/frogs.
 There is no tadpole or other aquatic stage.